architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 ## Architect 8 &rarr; 9

-Architect 9 (La Chupacabra) is a maintenance release, primarily aimed at removing support for the now end-of-life Node.js 10.x.
+Architect 9 (La Chupacabra) is a maintenance release, primarily aimed at removing support for Node.js 10.x (now end-of-life) and Node.js 12.x.
 With this release, after two years since the release of Architect 6, Architect 5 is no longer supported.

 Additionally, Architect's default runtime is now `nodejs14.x` – if your existing functions do not specify a runtime, they will be automatically and seamlessly upgraded from `nodejs10.x` or `nodejs12.x` to `nodejs14.x`.

 ### Breaking changes

-- Removed support for Node.js 10.x (now EOL, and no longer available to created in AWS Lambda)
+- Removed support for Node.js 10.x (now EOL, and no longer available to created in AWS Lambda) and Node.js 12.x
 - `arc destroy`
   - `--app` must now be used to destroy apps, while `--name` may only be used to destroy stacks
   - Removed support for deprecated `--nuke` flag